 - To thaw a log of dough, put it in the refrigerator overnight.

-- To freeze individual slices of dough, set them on a parchment lined baking sheet and freeze until solid, then remove to a heavy duty freezer bag or freezer safe container.
+- You can freeze individual slices of dough, set them on a parchment lined baking sheet and freeze until solid, then remove to a heavy duty freezer bag or freezer safe container.

 - Bake from frozen, adding 2-3 minutes to the cooking time.